jellyfin/jellyfin.org/docs/general/installation/truenas.md

 ### Storage Settings

+Jellyfin requires three app storage datasets for **Jellyfin Config Storage**, **Jellyfin Cache Storage**, and **Jellyfin Transcodes Storage**.
+Solid state storage is recommended for config and cache storage.
+Do not use the same spinning disk device for both cache and config and media storage libraries.

 You can install Jellyfin using the default setting **ixVolume (dataset created automatically by the system)** or use the host path option with datasets [created before installing the app](#first-steps).

 ![Configure Storage ixVolumes](/images/docs/install-truenas-9.png)